elegant-scipy/elegant-scipy/markdown/ch5.markdown

 This is called a *true negative*.
 Conversely, at positions where both values are 1, the predictor has correctly identified a spam message, and found a *true positive*.

-Then there are two kinds of errors.
+Then, there are two kinds of errors.
 If we let a spam message (where `gt` is 1) through to the user's inbox (`pred` is 0), we've made a *false negative* error.
 If we predict a legitimate message (`gt` is 0) to be spam (`pred` is 1), we've made a *false positive* prediction.
 (An email from the director of my scientific institute once landed in my spam folder.
 The reason?
 His announcement of a postdoc talk competition started with "You could win $500!")

 If we want to measure how well we are doing, we have to count the above kinds of errors using a *contingency matrix*.
 (This is also sometimes called a confusion matrix.
 The name is apt.)
-For this, we place the prediction labels along the rows and the ground truth ones along the columns, and count the number of times they correspond.
+For this, we place the prediction labels along the rows and the ground truth labels along the columns.
+Then we count the number of times they correspond.
 So, for example, since there are 4 true positives (where `pred` and `gt` are both 1), the matrix will have a value of 3 at position (1, 1).

 Generally: